Low price USB spectrometer for UV-Vis-NIR optical spectroscopy

 Use the optical spectrometer in free-running mode, or integrate with other systems using the external trigger input.
 The unique rolling integration mode, which begins acquisition with a 5V rising edge on the rolling integration port and ends it when the voltage at the port returns to 0V, allows the integration time to be controlled dynamically by external trigger signals.

 The spectrometer includes an output to synchronise acquisition with an external shutter, and also has two programmable general purpose output pins.
-In total, the spectrometer features six I/O ports, including a ground port.
+In total, it features six I/O ports, including a ground port.

 Included with the Ossila Optical Spectrometer